mihaiandreineacsu/dso-python-tasks/module-4/hydra/README.md

 This reads a list of words from dictionary.txt file.

-After the list of words is set, hydra loops over all words at tries to establish connection to the server via ssh-client.
+After the list of words is set, hydra loops over all words and tries to establish connection to the server via ssh-client.